lkodinsson/MARS/Medieval/Equipment.md

 | 1 Electrum (ep) | 10 Silver (sp) |
 | 1 Gold (gp) | 10 Electrum (ep) |

 <sup>1</sup> Silver is the baseline currency, and most prices of items are determined simply by their value in silver.
 Sometimes copper is used for very cheap items, or as a partial amount of silver.
+Since characters start with 50 units of starting money, that means that in a medieval setting characters start with 50 silver pieces.

 # Adventuring Gear